HRREC Hits 40!

 Established in September 1981 at the University of Ottawa, the Human Rights Research and Education Centre (HRREC) was a pioneer of its time in Canada and North America.
 Throughout the 2021–2022 academic year, it will celebrate four decades of engagement in human rights research, outreach, training and advocacy.

 The Human Rights Clinic of uOttawa’s Human Rights Research and Education Centre:

 For the last seven years, the Human Rights Clinic (Clinic) of the Human Rights Research and Education Centre (HRREC) at the University of Ottawa has quietly and steadily established its reputation as a solid and invaluable partner to NGOs, government offices and international actors seeking assistance to advance their Human Rights (HR) projects across Canada and the world.

 This series is an opportunity for students, alumni and any other person interested in Human Rights to hear about notable practitioners who will share their professional experience with them.
-Participants will have the chance to ask them questions on their career path via the Q&A!
+Participants will have the chance to ask them questions on their career path.
+More details soon!

 The Honourable Rosalie Silberman Abella — A Life of Firsts